RestoreMonarchyPlugins/AnimalManager/README.md

 # Animal Manager
 Set up custom spawns points and modify the loot from animals.

+## Compatibility
+This plugin is compatible with [Zombie Loot Manager](https://restoremonarchy.com/plugins/150) - custom animal loot will be properly tracked for despawning.

 ## Features
 - Modify the loot dropped by animals on death
 - Set up custom spawn points for animals